djthread/lucidboard/README.md

 The [script's comments](assets/scripts/dev.sh) explain a bit more, but you'll get two docker containers -- a Postgres database (`lb2_dev_db`) and an Elixir development container (`lb2_dev`).
-The script will then run the fish shell inside the latter, dropping your into `/app` where the project files reside.
+The script will then run the fish shell inside the latter, dropping you into `/app` where the project files reside.

 When running this the first time, you'll need to install the dependencies and initialize the database: